Skip to main content

 Regional Patterns in ACS Response Rates

 We know that since 2010, ACS response rates have declined across all twelve of the state’s economic regions identified by the Texas Comptroller.
-We found that statewide, among those who did not respond, approximately half did so by refusing to participate, and as it turns out, there were systemic patterns in response rates.
+We found that statewide, among those who did not respond, approximately half did so by refusing to participate, and as it turns out, there were systemic regional patterns in response rates.
 Instances of refusal to participate were most notable in West Texas, along the Gulf Coast, and around Austin.
-Instances of simply failing to return the form were also highest in West Texas, as well as in the Upper Rio Grande Valley and in Central Texas.
+Instances of simply failing to return the form were highest in West Texas, as well as in the Upper Rio Grande Valley and in Central Texas.
 (For a more granular look at ACS response rates in 2020, see TxCI’s interactive map

 Figure 1.
 ACS Response and Nonresponse Rates in Texas Regions